 About Us

 Tobar Archaeological Services was established in 2003 by Annette Quinn and Miriam Carroll.
 Our name derives from the Irish word tobar, meaning a well.
-Tobar is found in many placenames throughout the country which may frequently be associated with a local holy well.
+Tobar appears in many placenames throughout Ireland and is often associated with local holy wells, reflecting our connection to place, heritage and landscape.

-Since our inception in 2003 we have successfully completed an extensive range of projects for many clients, varying from one-off house construction to larger infrastructural developments.
-We have vast experience in renewable energy projects in particular wind and solar energy.
-We continue to provide invaluable advice and first-class archaeological services to our many long standing and new clients.
+Since our inception, we have successfully completed an extensive range of projects for a wide variety of clients, from one-off house construction to larger infrastructural developments.
+We have particular experience in renewable energy projects, including wind and solar.
+Working with clients across Ireland — including Kilkenny, Tipperary, Waterford, Cork and Carlow — we continue to provide informed advice and first-class archaeological services to both long-standing and new clients.

 Miriam Carroll